RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 We get a warning because Cilium does not set the node podCIDR, which is optional, but everything else is green!
 We're ready to service mesh.

-Create a deployment with a service to add to the mesh:
+Create a Deployment with a service to add to the mesh:

 ```
 ubuntu@ip-172-31-24-84:~$ kubectl create deploy meshweb --image=httpd --port 80